Maelstrom8/Malignance/README.md

 ## Introduction

 Malignance is a lightly modded list for Dragon's Dogma: Dark Arisen that is designed to be a base for extensive tweaking/customization.
-This is basically just Ascalon but slightly revised.
-I previously tossed this in the garbage due to the fact that Dragon's Dogma II is releasing in less than 2 months and I would likely not really care at all about it anymore, but I have decided to instead re-do the entire list and keep it up because it's extremely easy to maintain.

-I recommend reading the entirety of the readme.
-If you don't, I will likely ignore you even more than usual if you have any questions that I potentially cover.

-***WARNING***:

-**If you are going to *modify* the list, it is imperative that you read this entire readme and all documentation top to bottom - even two times if you need to.
-This game has online features (the pawn sharing), depending on certain conditions.. if you modify certain parts of the game, bad things can happen to your Pawn.
-I won't and honestly can't be held responsibie.**
+It was previously called Ascalon.
+It was also previously taken off Wabbajack and made unavailable, but ever since I started playing a little bit of Dragon's Dogma 2 and Dragon's Dogma Online, I thought I should update this and bring it back online.

 ---